parham0541/DevHayat/README.md

 ### Copyright

-Copyright © 2026 Parham Hayat.
+Copyright © 2026 Parham sh and h.Hayat.

 All rights reserved except where explicitly permitted by the DevHayat Community License v1.0.